otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/week-07-ci-cd-github-actions-javascript-2/README.md

 Create `.github/workflows/lint.yml` that runs on every pull request targeting `main` with two steps:

 1. `npm run format:check` — fails if any file is not Prettier-formatted
-2. `npm run lint` — fails if any ESLint errors are found
+2. `npm run lint:check` — fails if any ESLint errors are found

-> **Reminder:** Your `format:check` and `lint` scripts were configured in Weeks 04–05.
+> **Reminder:** Your `format:check` and `lint:check` scripts were configured in Weeks 04–05.
 If either command doesn't exist in your `package.json`, set it up now before creating the workflow.

 Verify it works by temporarily introducing a formatting error (e.g. remove a semicolon or add extra whitespace) and confirming the workflow fails.